NathanNT/MNIST-Recognition/README.md

 - Loads the MNIST dataset from local files.
 - Preprocesses the data (normalizes pixel values and one-hot encodes labels).
-- Trains a neural network on the dataset using sigmoid activation and stochastic gradient descent.
+- Trains a neural network on the dataset using mini-batching, sigmoid activation and stochastic gradient descent.
 - Evaluates the trained model's performance on a test set.
 - Saves a plot of the model's accuracy over training epochs.